Common land: Pasture commons

 Pasture commons are those where the primary right is to pasture livestock.
 In the uplands, they are largely moorland, on the coast they may be salt marsh, sand dunes or cliffs, and on inland lowlands they may be downland, grassland, heathland or wood pasture, depending on the soil and history.
 These habitats are often of very high nature conservation value, because of their very long continuity of management extending in some cases over many hundreds of years.
 In the past, most pasture commons would have been grazed by mixtures of cattle, sheep and ponies (often also geese).
 The modern survival of grazing on pasture commons over the past century is uneven.

-The use of Hefting (or heafing) – the instinct in some breeds of keeping to a certain heft (a small local area) throughout their lives - allows different farmers in an extensive landscape such as moorland to graze different areas without the need for fences, as each ewe remains on her particular area.
+The use of hefting (or heafing) – the characteristic of some breeds of sheep for example, keeping to a certain heft (a small local area) throughout their lives – allows different farmers in an extensive landscape such as moorland to graze different areas without the need for fences while maintaining their effective individual interest in them, as each ewe remains on her particular area.
 Lambs usually learn their heft from their mothers.
-Also known as 'Hoofing' in some areas like North Yorkshire.
+Also known as 'hoofing' in some areas like North Yorkshire.
 This ability to keep sheep from straying without fences is still an important factor in sheep farming on the extensive common land in upland areas.